edisnord/Struktogram-Creator/README.md

 For a rundown on the app's language, please refer to the [wiki](https://github.com/edisnord/Struktogram-Creator/wiki) section of this repo

+The app is now deployed on GitHub pages, so if you wish to use it check out [this link](https://edisnord.github.io/Struktogram-Creator/)

 ## Requirements to run on your own PC

 * [dotnet SDK](https://www.microsoft.com/net/download/core) v7.0 or higher (with dotnet CLI in path)